In This Issue...

 Arctic Inuit Sled Dogs: Life in Retirement

 Kennel Tip: Taking the Heat Off

 Seven-month-old Pakaq (L) and his five-year-old

 April 29, 2006 12:18:30 PM

 Hello and Thank you for taking a moment to read my email… I just found your site and have been reading until my eyes are blurry!
 I am thrilled to find you!
 My question is….
 There seems to be quite the controversy in the U.S. as well as in Europe over the ancient breed Karelian Bear Dog/Russo European Laika.
 I would like to know if you have any information on how to go about doing DNA work to prove once and for all that these are indeed the same breed or that they aren't.
 I read the DNA article that was posted and was thrilled that someone has already been down this road.
 Please advise at your earliest convenience.

-Thanks so much and keep up doing the good work of preserving the sled
+Thanks so much and keep up doing the good work of

 dog and the way of life!!!